Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Capture calculation

 \section{Capture calculation}

 The E1 capture reaction \nLi ~is given by the diagrams in Fig.~\ref{fig:Capture}.
-Capture in the $S=2$ channel dominates and in our formulation it doesn't mix with the $S=1$ channel.
 The excited core $^7\mathrm{Li}^\star$ contributes only in the $S=1$ channel.
-Thus the $S=2$ channel calculation in both EFT and EFT$_\star$ are very similar.
+Thus the $S=2$ channel calculation in both \EFTg ~and EFT$_\star$ are very similar.

-We start with the calculation in the $S=2$ channel in EFT without $^7\mathrm{Li}^\star$ first.
+We start with the calculation in the $S=2$ channel in \EFTg ~first.
 The squared amplitude for the capture from the initial $^5S_2$ state to the $2^+$ ground state $^8$Li is~\cite{Rupak:2011nk,Fernando:2011ts}